Granada East Ham

 It was closed by bomb damage on 29th July 1944 and remained closed for three months.
 The building was fully acquired by Granada in March 1965.

 From 9th June 1974 it went on limited opening hours by closing on Mondays and Tuesdays and final closure as a full time cinema came on 9th November 1974 with David Essex in “That’ll Be the Day” and Marc Bolan in “Born to Boogie”.

 Occasional live shows were presented and Bollywood films were shown on Sundays for just over a year, until it was converted into a Granada Bingo Club from 16th January 1976.
-Since May 1991 it has been operated as a Gala Bingo Club until closing on 15th November 2014.
+From May 1991 it operated as a Gala Bingo Club until closing on 15th November 2014.
 Plans are proposed to convert it into a banquet hall.